Skip to main content

 Application permissions selection showing required permissions

-8. When you are done making your selections for application permissions, go to the bottom of the page and click Add permissions.
+8. After selecting delegated permissions, scroll to the bottom of the page and click Add permissions.

 Task C: Create the client secret

-Create an application secret key for the SecureAuth IAM connection to Microsoft Entra ID.
-You will need to provide this client secret when configuring the connection in SecureAuth IAM.
+Create an application secret key for the SecureAuth Connect connection to Microsoft Entra ID.
+You will need to provide this client secret when configuring the connection in SecureAuth Connect.

 1. From the left pane, click Certificates & secrets.
 Then, click New client secret.